artshishkin/maven-release-tutorial/README.md

 - was `infinite loop` of releases, need to use `[ci skip]`
 - `<scmCommentPrefix>[maven-release-plugin] [skip ci]</scmCommentPrefix>`

-- fake commit to test -skip ci
+- fake commit to test skip ci